michaelosbornegit/beammp-container-image/README.md

 ## ⚠️ FORKED

+RouHim's work is amazing and has been reliable for me for years providing updates to keep my BeamMP servers running.

-The original repository stopped automatic weekly builds 6 months ago.
+The original repository stopped automatic weekly builds 3 months ago due to inactivity and the last few builds failed.

-In this fork, I keep the automatic weekly builds going, and add weekly pre-release builds.
+I took the opportunity to fork it to **keep the weekly builds going**, add support for **pre-release builds**, and **more robust image tagging**.

+Latest pre-release: `resonatortune/beammp-server:prerelease`
+Latest stable: `resonatortune/beammp-server:latest`
+I also create tags to pin a version, at the time of making this: `resonatortune/beammp-server:v3.8.3-prerelease` and `resonatortune/beammp-server:v3.4.1`
+To view all tags: https://hub.docker.com/repository/docker/resonatortune/beammp-server/tags

+existing readme with some tweaks to point to my image links below

+---

 <p align="center">
   <img src="https://raw.githubusercontent.com/michaelosbornegit/beammp-container-image/main/logo.svg" width="250">